-While it has long been a trend in everyday use to "subscribe" to software (see Spotify and co.) and Adobe and Microsoft have also been able to count their products among a subscription clientele for years, ERP providers and users usually stick to the classic licence models.
+While it has long been trendy in everyday use to „subscribe“ to software (see Spotify and co.) and Adobe and Microsoft have also been able to count on subscription customers for their products for years, ERP providers and users mostly stick to classic licensing models.
 Mostly.
-There are already some ERP providers who have expanded their licence model offering.
-However, the strategy differs in terms of customer orientation and customer loyalty.
+Some ERP providers have already expanded their licensing model offerings.
+However, the strategy in terms of customer orientation and customer loyalty differs.

 The classic licence model for ERP software

-The classic licence models can also lead to higher expenses on the customer side if a distinction is made between different licences, e.g. full or partial licences).
-In addition, a "classic" license is largely a disposable model and cannot be exchanged, returned or resold.
+In addition to higher customer expenditure, traditional licensing models can also lead to this if a distinction is made between different licences (e.g. full or partial licences).
+Furthermore, a „classic“ license is largely a disposable model and cannot be exchanged, returned or resold.
 In the event of an exchange for another ERP product, the licence investment can only be written off.
 This makes the classic licence models a good means of customer retention.
 Dynamic companies that change quickly therefore tend to suffer disadvantages if they are tied to these rigid models.

 New licence model for ERP systems